15 Movies That Inspire Me to Write

 Synopsis: A man in trouble with the law chooses to carry out his sentence in a mental institution rather than prison and quickly comes to regret it.

 Why It’s Inspiring: The group therapy sessions in this movie are long, drawn out, and interesting.
 You feel like you have a seat in the circle as the men share their troubles and seem to get nowhere with their nurse’s stone cold leadership.
 The dialogue is deeply layered, and the characters are diverse and constantly at odds, making for some fun and thought-provoking scenes to watch play out.
 These men don't know how to help themselves let alone each other so to watch them have to struggle through group therapy sessions with their individual mental ailments is a wonderful mess to observe.
-Watching these scenes can help a writer figure out what they are trying to say in their own dialogue.
+Watching these scenes can help a writer figure out what they are trying to say in their own dialogue and teach you how to further your plot when characters are merely sitting around and talking.

 11. The Village (2004)